03gibbss/my-component-library/README.md

 Following this tutorial: https://dev.to/alexeagleson/how-to-create-and-publish-a-react-component-library-2oe

-Additions from this tutorial: https://github.com/HarveyD/react-component-library (Adding scss variables and exporting them to make them available to projects consuming the library.)
+Additions from this tutorial: https://github.com/HarveyD/react-component-library (Adding scss variables and exporting them to make them available to projects consuming the library.
+Adding a node util file to generate new components.)

+---

+Easily add new components with: npm run create-component ComponentName

 ---